Rashid Karami: Personality

 What made the lawyer from the northern port city of Tripoli so often the man of the hour was a talent for leading the opposition without burning his bridges with the Lebanese president.

 Mr. Karami enjoyed political prominence, and an unparalleled popularity.
-Unlike Nabih Berri of the Shiite Muslims and Walid Jumblat, the Druse leader, he had no militia.
+Unlike Nabih Berri of the Shiite Muslims and Walid Jumblat, the Druze leader, he had no militia.
 While his public statements were often in the florid style common among Arab politicians, he was a skillful practitioner of the intricacies of Lebanese politics.
 He repeatedly strove to remain as leader of the Government until he decided it was useless to carry on amid the turmoil and violence of Lebanese politics.

 While he was fluent in French and had a good command of English, he was always accompanied by an interpreter in interviews with foreign correspondents, because he insisted on speaking Arabic.
 He was celebrated for being a Statesman with courtly manners, soft-spokenness and taste in clothes.
 He [...] was often described in the Lebanese press as al effendi - the gentleman.

 Policies

 Karami was a strong proponent of increasing political power of Lebanon's Muslim community, which in his time increased to outnumber the Christian population for the first time in Lebanese history, causing major ripples in the social fabric of the country.
 He attempted, without success, to gain greater representation for Muslims in the National Assembly, where they were allocated 45 percent of the seats, a figure that was not adjusted to take account of changing demographics.
 In 1976, Karami helped broker an agreement to provide for equal parliamentary representation of Christians and Muslims, but this agreement was never implemented.
-One concession that was made by Christian politicians was to allow legislation signed by the President to be countersigned by the Prime Minister, from 1974 onward, giving the Prime Minister (always a Sunni Muslim) an effective veto.
+One concession that was made by Christian politicians was to allow legislation signed by the President to be countersigned by the prime minister, from 1974 onward, giving the Prime Minister (always a Sunni Muslim) an effective veto.

 Karami was a part of the Muslim-Leftist faction in Lebanese politics.
 During the 1950s, he was a political follower of the Pan-Arabism of Egyptian president Gamal Abdel Nasser.
-He was first appointed Prime Minister by President Camille Chamoun on 19 September 1955.
+He was first appointed prime minister by President Camille Chamoun on 19 September 1955.
 By the following year, however, he had seriously fallen out with Chamoun over the latter's refusal to sever diplomatic relations with the western powers that had attacked Egypt in the 1956 Suez Crisis of 1956.
 He again opposed Chamoun in the 1958 Lebanon Crisis, a Nasserist uprising with considerable support in the Muslim community which erupted in May 1958 and attempted to topple the government and join Egypt and Syria in the new United Arab Republic.
 By September, when Chamoun had quelled the uprising with the aid of United States Marines, Karami formed a government of national unity under the new president, Fuad Chehab.